 - there weren’t enough requirements for compliance testing and ambient air monitoring,

 - and that the permit didn’t have enough information to ensure that fugitive dust would be controlled.

 - Additionally, the DNR didn’t require an environmental assessment to consider the overall impact of existing and proposed mining activity in the area.

-On July 24, ten citizens who live near or adjacent to the FTS International frac sand mine in Arcadia, WI petitioned the Wisconsin Department of Natural Resources for a hearing before the State Division of Hearings and Appeals to review the permit the DNR issued to FTS International, LLC which could allow the company’s frac sand mine to discharge particulates and nitrogen dioxide in amounts that violate federal and state air pollution standards.
+On July 24 2013, ten citizens who live near or adjacent to the company's frac sand mine in Arcadia, WI petitioned the DNR for a hearing before the State Division of Hearings and Appeals to review the permit the DNR issued to the company which could allow its frac sand mine to discharge particulates and nitrogen dioxide in amounts that violate federal and state air pollution standards.
 Ultimately, the DHA would have the power to modify the permit or send it back to the DNR to require the agency to issue a permit that protects public health.

-In September, 2013 FML Sand, LLC became the successor in interest for FTS International Services, LLC.
-Though ownership of the proposed mining operation's permits have changed, the citizen challenge to the existing air pollution permit continued.
-A contested case hearing was held on April 8-10 2014 in Madison and sworn public comments were taken into the record at the Trempealeau County courthouse on April 11, 2014.
+A contested case hearing was held on April 8-10, 2014 in Madison and sworn public comments were taken into the record at the Trempealeau County courthouse on April 11, 2014.